Cirrus Aircraft Software Engineer Salary in Duluth-Superior Area | $75K-$76K+ | Levels.fyi

 The median Software Engineer compensation in Duluth-Superior Area package at Cirrus Aircraft totals $76K per year.
-View the base salary, stock, and bonus breakdowns for Cirrus Aircraft's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Cirrus Aircraft's total compensation packages.
 Last updated: 10/1/2025

 Company